learning2hash/learning2hash.github.io/index.md

 ### The Field of Learning to Hash

 This website exists to help researchers learn about, share and more easily discover recent work in the field of learning to hash.
 Awesome learning to hash is a *living literature review* that allows the reader to explore models in the field following a [taxonomy](\base-taxonomy) based on model properties.
-New models can be added to this website by anyone simply by making a GitHub pull request [see *Contributing* below](contributing.html).
+New models can be added to this website by anyone simply by filling out a form [see *Contributing* below](contributing.html).
 Select ["All Papers"](https://learning2hash.github.io/papers.html) on the right-hand menu to get started.

 ### Background